oskarflygare/quartz/content/sources/scientific-publications/skopp2023.md

 - Five studies report data on death by suicide, the number of events were 1-10 in the groups.
 - Three studies report data on suicide attempt, number of events are 21-55.
 	- RR for suicide attempts at 1 year was 0.57 (0.40 to 0.80).
-- A methodological limitaiton is retrospective self-report, and the authors argue that we should use medical records instead.
+- A methodological limitation is retrospective self-report, and the authors argue that we should use medical records instead.
+- They don't really discuss whether the CC is given to *everyone* after discharge or only those who refuse other treatment.
+In the original [[motto1976]] study and in the [[hassanian-moghaddam2011]] evaluation in Iran, it was either those who refused treatment or very little TAU.
+In other studies TAU has included more things.
+Perhaps this can explain the varying results.

 > The intervention entails sending a series of periodic and personalized text-based communications that express interest and concern for the recipient’s well-being without placing any demands for a response or action